nearform/the-fastify-workshop/deck.md

 # Step 8: Exercise 💻

-- create a `config.js` file which:
+- Create a `config.js` file which:

-  - uses `env-schema` to load a `JWT_SECRET` environmnent variable, with fallback to a `.env` file
+  - Uses `env-schema` to load a `JWT_SECRET` environmnent variable, with fallback to a `.env` file

-  - validates its value with `fluent-json-schema`
+  - Validates its value with `fluent-json-schema`

-- change `server.js` so that it imports the `config.js` module and provides it to the `buildServer` function
+- Change `server.js` so that it imports the `config.js` module and provides it to the `buildServer` function

-- change `index.js` so that it:
+- Change `index.js` so that it:

-  - accepts the configuration provided by `server.js` in the exported `buildServer` function
+  - Accepts the configuration provided by `server.js` in the exported `buildServer` function

 ---